seharsyed/cached_rlz/parser/README.md

 data.
 Optionally outputs `(source position, reference position, length)`-triplets if output file is supplied.

-Mismatches have the mismatched symbol with the highest bit on placed in the reference position field instead of an actual reference position.
+Mismatches or matches of length 1 have the symbol embedded in the reference pointer.

 The function `lzFactorize<T1, T2>(…)` takes the type of data as template parameter `T1` and the type of suffix array as template